jschaf/b2/posts/typescript-semaphore/typescript-semaphore.md

 weighted semaphore supports patterns like weighting expensive database queries more heavily than cheaper queries.

-- `Semaphore.newWeighted(n: number)` - a static factory that creates a new Semaphore that allows up to n weight. [^side:static-factories]
+- `Semaphore.newWeighted(n: number)` - a static factory [^margin:static-factories]
+  that creates a new Semaphore that allows up to n weight.
 - `Semaphore.acquire(n: number) => Promise<void>` - a method that blocks until at
   least n capacity is available in the semaphore.
 - `Semaphore.release(n: number) => void` - a non-blocking method that releases n
   capacity back to the semaphore.

-::: footnote side:static-factories
+::: footnote margin:static-factories
 I prefer static factories over constructors primarily because static factories can have descriptive names.
 :::